UI/UX Design Trends You Should Know

 AI, ML, Chatbots and Virtual Assistants

 Average users are still behaving skeptic towards all the technologies listed.
-However, their invasion in modern products is inevitable, so in this case, the grand task for UX-designers in 2020 is to create the interaction flow that would enable to build trust between a user and the technology, and, thus, be simple and intuitive.
+However, their invasion in modern products is inevitable, so in this case, the grand task for UX-designers is to create the interaction flow that would enable to build trust between a user and the technology, and, thus, be simple and intuitive.

 “There is also another side of the issue, namely business and accessibility.
 Today, there are many people with poor vision/paralyzed, that can’t take advantage of all these everyday digital products.
 So in order to reach this audience – voice assistants and chatbots are being implemented.” – adds our Lead Designer.